-- 3. In the Logging group, select the elements you want to log: - Log Open Ports: Logs all available ports found open on the host; saves only Web server information in log file. - Log Services: Logs all services identified during the discovery. - Log Web Servers: Logs Web servers identified. - 4.
+- 1. Click Edit > Settings. - 2.
+In the Select Protocols group, choose the packets you want to send by selecting or clearing the check box next to the protocol name. - 3.
+In the Logging group, select the elements you want to log: - Log Open Ports: Logs all available ports found open on the host; saves only Web server information in log file. - Log Services: Logs all services identified during the discovery. - Log Web Servers: Logs Web servers identified. - 4.
 Enter the file location in the Log To box, or click the ellipsis button and use the standard file-selection window to specify the file in which the log entries should be recorded. - 5.
 In the Connectivity group, set the following timeouts (in milliseconds): - Connection Time Out: The period of time that Web Discovery will wait before stopping a port scan when no information has been returned from an IP address. - Send Time Out: When sending a message to the remote IP endpoint1, the transmission is divided into smaller packets.
 If the IP endpoint does not acknowledge receipt of a sent packet within the specified period of time, the socket is closed and the discovery for that endpoint reports no services. - Receive Time Out: When sending a message to the remote IP endpoint, the transmission is divided into smaller packets.
-If the Web Discovery tool does not receive the sent packet within the specified period of time, the socket is closed and the discovery for that endpoint reports no services. - Adjust the number of open sockets using the Sockets box.
+If the Web Discovery tool does not receive the sent packet within the specified period of time, the socket is closed and the discovery for that endpoint reports no services. - 6.
+Adjust the number of open sockets using the Sockets box.
 A higher number of open sockets results in a faster scan.
 However, a setting that exceeds a server's threshold may result in false positives. - 7.
 Click OK to save the updated information and return to the Web Discovery window.

-"Web Discovery" on page 157
+"Web Discovery" on page 196

-^{1 (}The name for the entity on one end of a transport layer connection; the point at which a service connects to the network.
+1 (The name for the entity on one end of a transport layer connection; the point at which a service connects to the network.
 In a service-oriented architecture, any single network interaction involves two endpoints: one to provide a service and the other to consume it.
 In Web services, an endpoint is specified by a URI.)

-Chapter 16: Web Form Editor
+Chapter 17: Web Form Editor